arunbv123/GettingAndCleaningDataProject/README.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Output
-The output of the experiment is stored in mean_std_data.csv and tidy_data.csv files.
+The output of the experiment is stored in mean_std_data.txt and tidy_data.txt files.
 The descriptions of the variables in the csv file is given in CodeBook.md file.